-If you’re not native to Pennsylvania, you’ve probably never heard of a mud sale.
+If you’re not native to Pennsylvania, you’ve probably never heard of a mud sale, you probably know them as Amish Auctions.
 These annual events are the perfect way to spend a Saturday and can also help you find great deals on all sorts of things.
 Check out our guide to everything you need to know before attending your first mud sale or Amish auction.

 What is a Mud Sale or Amish Auction?

-Amish auctions are huge events where hundreds of items are offered up for bid.
+Amish mud sales are essentially mish auctions.
+Mud sales are huge events where hundreds of items are offered up for bid.
 They are often called “mud sales” because they occur in the early spring when the ground has just begun to thaw.
 Here are some of the items you will frequently see for sale at an Amish auction:

 - Flowers & hanging baskets